cyclus/cyclus.github.com/source/cep/cep18.rst

 Input
 ++++++

-A set of pairs of Supply and Demand, i.e., arcs on the supply-demand graph.
+The set of ResponsePortfolios, providing the arcs on the supply-demand graph.

 Ouptput
 +++++++